SilviaVec/dncs-lab/README.md

  ```

-	-Line 4: installation of openvswitch.
+ - Line 4: installation of openvswitch.
-	-Line 7: addition of a bridge called switch.
+ - Line 7: addition of a bridge called switch.
-	-Line 8: addition of a eth1 port.
+ - Line 8: addition of a eth1 port.
-	-Line 9: addition of a eth2 port tagged 1 (VLAN).
+ - Line 9: addition of a eth2 port tagged 1 (VLAN).
-	-Line 10: addition of a eth3 port tagged 2 (VALN).
+ - Line 10: addition of a eth3 port tagged 2 (VALN).
-	-Line 11,12,13: set eth1, eth2 and eth3 up.
+ - Line 11,12,13: set eth1, eth2 and eth3 up.
-	-Line 14: set ovs-system up.
+ - Line 14: set ovs-system up.

 # router-1.sh
   ```